There’s a very simple formula that’s supposed to help determine how heavy a punching bag you need for an optimum workout.

 It Can Hurt Your Joints

 Like I said, you need to be a seasoned athlete to use a bag this heavy.
-Your joints, wrists, muscle conditioning, everything needs to be in top form.
+Your joints, wrists, muscle conditioning, everything needs to be in top form, and for a start, don’t go all out on your punching bag without gloves, you still need those knuckles, don’t ya?

-Else, there’s a risk of serious injury.
+Else, you’ll be risking a serious injury.
 To give you an example, a buddy of mine came home over the weekend and just threw a couple of random punches on my 300 lb. bag.
 The next day, he couldn’t move his shoulders.
 An MRI revealed that he had a tear in his rotator cuff.

 So go slow.